andres-ortizl/ortiz-zsh-theme/README.md

 A fork of the [eriner](https://github.com/zimfw/eriner) theme.

-I just wanted to make the theme more simpler and also add the feature for measuring the elapsed time between commands and de k8s context in case I've my KUBECONFIG var set.
+I just wanted to make the theme more simpler and also add the feature for measuring the elapsed time between commands and the k8s context in case I've my `KUBECONFIG` var set.

 ### home